ethstorage/es-node/GUIDE.md

  - (Optional) go 1.20.* (can't be built on Go 1.21 yet) and node 16+ (can be installed following the [steps](#1-install-go-120-eg-v1213))

 You can choose [how to run es-node](#step-3-run-es-node) according to your current environment.

+_Note: It is assumed that you are using the `root` _user in all the command_ line operations.
+You may need to add `sudo` before some of the commands if you are using a non-root user._

 ## Step 1.
 Prepare miner and signer account
 It is suggested to prepare two Ethereum accounts specifically for this test, one of which needs to have some test ETH balance to be used as a transaction signer.